Here’s some advice on transport options to the island.

 Bad weather and transport cancellations

 On occasion, when its unsafe to travel the flights and ferry service can be cancelled.
-In this instance, we recommend contacting your accommodation provider as first point of call to extend your stay.
+In this instance, we recommend contacting your rental car and accommodation provider as first point of call to extend your stay.
 This is standard on the island when transport is cancelled.
-If you need any further help then we recommend getting in touch with the visitor information centre.
+If you need any further help then we recommend getting in touch with the visitor information center.